CodeTanzania/majifix-docs/release-checklist/module-release-checklist.md

-# MAJIFIX MODULE RELEASE CHECKLIST
+# Majifix Module Release Checklist

 > NOTE: Make sure all tests are running before committing your changes